h9m1n19h21/awesome-django/README.md

 # Contributing

-Just fork and send a pull request with your awesome django apps and projects
+Just fork and send a pull request with your awesome django apps and project